MrAdri54890/php-fastfetch/README.md

 # php-fastfetch
-Safe implementation of Fastfetch in PHP
+Safe implementation of Fastfetch in PHP,
+No use of shell execution functions such as shell_exec, exec, system, or passthru.

 Example: